Douglas-Dachicourt/holbertonschool-hbnb-db/README.md

-# HBNB Project
+# HBNB Project part 2

 ## Description

 The HBNB project is part of the Holberton School curriculum.
-It aims to create a basic replica of an Airbnb-like application, allowing CRUD operations (Create, Read, Update, Delete) on a JSON file-based database via HTTP requests.
+It aims to create a basic replica of an Airbnb-like application, allowing CRUD operations (Create, Read, Update, Delete) on two different databases : sqlite for development mode, postgresql for production mode.

 ## Features